kitlith/typemap_core/README.md

 This crate will properly implement those traits on stable as soon as we find a way to do so, but for now they are implemented for all instances of `Ty<T, Rest>` so that code running on stable doesn't need to cfg out all instances of requiring those traits.

+However, some configurations involving references to the rest of the typemap and overriding existing values fail to compile on nightly without the use of `-Ztrait-solver=next`.

 ## License